treatwell/restricted-section/README.md

 ---

 **Static sites are awesome**.
 Fast, secure, versioned in git.
-Great way to present information that doesn't need to be dynamic — documentation, assets, event agendas.

-But sometimes you want to have a static site inaccessible publicly.
-Something that can be **accessed only if the user is part of your G Suite domain**.

-That's the Restricted Section.
-A very simple Node app that you can **host on Heroku with a click**, and start publishing content that is only accessible with the right email domain.
+Great way to present information that doesn't need to be dynamic, such as documentation, assets, event agendas. **Restricted Section** is a simple Node app that you can host on Heroku with a click, and start publishing content that can be **accessed only if the user is part of your G Suite domain**.

 ![Screenshots](https://user-images.githubusercontent.com/218656/29317628-c177bdd4-81c4-11e7-9c6e-4129d01b58f8.png)